ash-project/ash_postgres/documentation/tutorials/get-started-with-ash-postgres.md

 ### Try it out

-This is based on the [Getting Started](https://hexdocs.pm/ash/getting_started.html) guide.
+This is based on the [Get Started](https://hexdocs.pm/ash/get-started.html) guide.
 If you haven't already, you should read that first.

 And now we're ready to try it out!
 Run the following in iex: